 How to Melt Chocolate

-Melting Chocolate is really simple but it still can be done wrong.
+Melting chocolate is simple but it still can be done wrong.
 Make sure to be patient to avoid burning your chocolate.

 Bain Marie Method